How Much Can You Sell a Patent For: Everything You Need to Know

 - Finance your invention by soliciting companions to supply capital required to launch the product.

 If you need help with selling a patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.